Pierre-Lannoy/wp-ip-locator/readme.txt

 (2): [PHP Intl extension](https://www.php.net/manual/en/intro.intl.php) needs to be activated on your server if you want to use it in IP Locator.

-> **IP Locator uses IP data from [WebNet77 / Software77](http://software77.net/geo-ip/) which is [donationware](http://software77.net/geo-ip/?license).
-If you find this data useful, consider making a donation - even a small one - to help keep it free.**
+> **IP Locator uses IP data I curate myself and I publish via my own servers exclusively for IP Locator.
+Data is CC0 licensed.**
-> **IP Locator accesses this service on a regular basis (if the option is checked) to maintain an up-to-date version of the data.
-By using IP Locator, you agree with the [Software77 license](http://software77.net/geo-ip/?license)**
+> **IP Locator accesses this service on a regular basis (if the option is checked) to maintain an up-to-date version of the data.**

 **IP Locator** supports an extensive set of WP-CLI commands to: